mossydidar/mossydidar/README.md

 ## 🎧 Creative Side

-Beyond tech, I produce electronic music as **Djay Mossy**, with influences across melodic dubstep, heaven trap, bass, dance EDM, and cinematic electronic sounds.
+Beyond tech, I produce electronic music as **Mossyy**, with influences across melodic dubstep, sythpop, tech house, bass, dance EDM, and cinematic electronic sounds.

 Photography is also one of my favourite creative outlets — it helps me think visually, tell better stories, and bring more creativity into technical communication.